maybenull-pie/pastry/README.md

 Squad IPA solutions wanting to consume native messages must update Pie Shared package reference to version with required mods.
 Pie Shared pre release build 3.0.2104.2936-INS-1337-upgrade-aws-sqs has required mods.

 Policies spike/INS-1337-native-spike is already updated.
-Note th

 # Notes
-* ISqsHappened is not required to be Message.Contracts
+* ISqsHappened is not required to be in Message.Contracts
 * Workers appSettings.Development.json sets the MessageTransport for this spike.
 This is only needed to test locally
 * Still need to convert a few example from the original node spike.  (e.g. sending SNS, sending IDecisionIssued event, sending Commands)
+* This did ont spike recieving messages in this library